Ski sets with bindings

 You need to know what category of skiers you belong to in order to pick a ski that will meet your needs.
 If you spend your time on groomed snow, don't buy a freeride ski !
 In order to help you find the right ski, we made a specific search engine for you, on the left handside of that page.
 You will easily find which skis best suit you.

 Piste ski package : the ski is narrow at the waist and gets wider through the tip, or shovel.
 That makes turn initiations smoother and more intuitive.
 The tail of the ski can be considered as its engine, it is the tail that delivers power and rebound when you exit a turn.
+At Glisshop you will find leisure ski slopes perfect for leisure skiing, performance ski slope packs that allow you to progress and improve your technique and of course carving ski packs that will delight seasoned skiers in search of thrills.

 All-mountain ski package : skiers want their skis to be more and more versatile.
 They need skis that adapt to variable conditions and terrains without requiring higher skills.
 A good all-mountain set ensures edge control on hard snow and floatation on powder.